top of page

 Usability Testing

-With the initial prototype, we conducted the first round of usability testing with ten different individuals on the main tasks of the app.
-This allowed us to obtain real feedback on the functionality and intended use.
+We conducted the first round of usability testing with ten participants , focusing on the app’s core tasks.
+This helped us gather valuable feedback on both functionality and overall usability.

-I then prioritized the feedback and finding utilizing the Design Prioritization Matrix.
-This enables me to focus on the high user values with low efforts first and move down the matrix for time constraints.
+I then prioritized the feedback and finding utilizing the Design Prioritization Matrix, allowing me to focus on high-impact,

 Task Example